HenryXie1/How-To-Create-Oracle-DB-Dataguard-in-K8S/README.md

      * Change db_name to be same as primary ie 'ALSSTG'
      * Add *.db_unique_name to be ie 'ALSSTGDR'
      * Add *.db_file_name_convert='ALSSTG','ALSSTGDR'
- * Create K8S service names for primary and standby dbs
+ * Create K8S service names for primary and standby DBs
-   * Primary yaml file is like
+   * yaml file is like

 ```
 apiVersion: v1